 Directors and Executive Officers Age Position/Title

-Yan Tang 36 Chairman and Chief Executive Officer
+Yan Tang 37 Chairman and Chief Executive Officer

-Yong Li 40 Director
+Yong Li 41 Independent Director

-Sichuan Zhang 31 Director and President of U.S. Operations
+Sichuan Zhang 32 Director and President of U.S. Operations

-David Ying Zhang 41 Director
+David Ying Zhang 42 Director

-Hongping Zhang 51 Director
+Joseph C. Tsai 52 Director

-Neil Nanpeng Shen 47 Director
+Neil Nanpeng Shen 48 Independent Director

-Feng Yu 51 Director
+Feng Yu 52 Independent Director

-Benson Bing Chung Tam 51 Independent Director
+Benson Bing Chung Tam 52 Independent Director

-Dave Daqing Qi 51 Independent Director
+Dave Daqing Qi 52 Independent Director

-Xiaoliang Lei 31 Co-president
+Xiaoliang Lei 32 Co-president

-Jingping Zhang 40 Co-president
+Jingping Zhang 41 Co-president

-Zhiwei Li 29 Chief Technology Officer
+Zhiwei Li 30 Chief Technology Officer

-Jonathan Xiaosong Zhang 51 Chief Financial Officer
+Jonathan Xiaosong Zhang 52 Chief Financial Officer

-Li Wang 31 Chief Operating Officer
+Li Wang 32 Chief Operating Officer

 Mr. Yan Tang is our co-founder and has served as our director and chief executive officer since our inception in July 2011.
 Mr. Tang was appointed to be the chairman of our board of directors in November 2014.
 Prior to founding our company, from 2003 to 2011, Mr. Tang worked at NetEase, Inc. (NASDAQ: NTES), or NetEase, initially as editor and later editor-in-chief.
 Mr. Tang was named by Fortune Magazine as one of its "40 Under 40," a list of the most powerful, influential and important business elites under the age of 40, in October 2014.
-Mr. Tang received his bachelor's of science degree from Chengdu University of Technology in China in 2000.
+Mr. Tang received his bachelor of science degree from Chengdu University of Technology in China in 2000.

-Mr. Yong Li is our co-founder and has been our director since April 2012.
+Mr. Yong Li is our co-founder and has been our director since April 2012 and our independent director since December 2015.
 Mr. Li founded Fenbi Inc. (Cayman), a provider of online education services, in May 2011, in which he now serves as a board director and chief executive officer.
 In April 2012, he founded Beijing Jingguanyu Technology Co., Ltd., a software service company, and has been its chief executive officer since then.
 From May 2005 to May 2010, Mr. Li was the editor-in-chief and vice president at NetEase, and then the vice president at NetEase and president of NetEase career portal business unit.
 Between February 2001 and May 2005, Mr. Li served as an executive editor, executive editor-in-chief and then general manager of Global Entrepreneur, a Chinese magazine.
 Mr. Li is also a director of two privately held companies.
 Mr. Li received his MBA degree from Peking University in 2004 and bachelor's degree in law from Renmin University in China in 1996.